DucManhPhan/DucManhPhan.github.io/_posts/2020-02-20-Layered-architecture-pattern.md

 2. Drawbacks

     - Degrade performance of system when we have so many layers.

     - When the business logic of system increases quickly, it makes us creating multiple packages for each layer.
 So it's difficult to control it.

+    - In the layered architecture pattern, sometimes, we use the soft rule to implement, so it can cause that our business logic can be scattered throughout the layers.
+Then, it is difficult to code when we need to add a new functionality.

 <br>